mblayman/mattlayman.com/content/understand-django/2020-03-03-views-on-views.md

 because of the ways
 that certain types of views
 get plugged into a Django app.
+For instance,
+a view based on a class will *produce* a callable as we'll see in a later section.

 Let's start with functions
 since I think they are the gentlest introduction